-But the reporter in this example not so much.
+But the reporter in this example?
+Not so much.
 He pronounces tangibleeintangible as a single word:

-...y con elementos de un patrimonio tangible e intangible
+...y con elementos de un patrimonio tangible e intangible.

-...and with elements of a tangible and intangible legacy
+...and with elements of a tangible and intangible legacy.

 Caption 24, Ciudades - Coro ColonialPlay Caption

-If speakers break the rules all the time, is there a point in learning about when a sinalefa can and can't be formed?
-The answer is yes, because these rules were actually modeled to reflect phonetic facts that occur in speech itself, so most of the time the way people speak do conform to rules (it's just easier to notice when they don't).
-For example, the reason why there's a rule against sinalefas that join two open vowels surrounding a less open one (like oia) is because articulating such sounds together is actually not easy for a Spanish speaker given the articulatory settings of the Spanish language.
-In other words, the phonetic rules reflect how the speech is actually performed by speakers most of the time and not vice versa.
-If you see the big picture, historically it's been speech modeling grammar and not the other way around.
+If speakers break the rules all the time, is there any point to learning about when a sinalefa can and can't be formed?
+The answer is yes, because these rules were actually modeled to reflect the phonetic composition of speech.
+Most of the time, the way people speak does conform to rules (it's just easier to notice when it doesn't).
+For example, the reason there's a rule against sinalefas that join two open vowels surrounding a less open one (like oia) is because articulating such sounds together is actually not easy for a Spanish speaker given the articulatory settings of the Spanish language.
+In other words, phonetic realities reflect how speech is actually performed by speakers most of the time and not vice versa.
+If you see the big picture, historically speech has modeled textbook rules and not the other way around.

-We leave you with an interesting example of a speaker making what it seems a weird ayhie (basically aiie or even aie) sinalefa by pronounce naranjayhielo as a single word.
+We leave you with an interesting example of a speaker making what seems a weird ayhie (basically aiie or even aie) sinalefa by pronouncing naranjayhielo as a single word.

 Naranja y hielo solamente.